 Fairy rings may be controlled with fungicides applications, however, they are usually chronic problems and continued use is required for adequate disease control.

 Take-All Root Rot

-Take-all root rot is caused by the pathogen Gaeumannomyces graminis.
-It affects most all warm season turf grasses.
+Take-all root rot is caused by the pathogen Gaeumannomyces Graminis.
+It affects most warm-season turfgrasses.
 Turf infected with take-all will have wilted patches.
 The plant wilts because the root system is no longer able to translocate water.
 The roots will appear in the color range of brown to black and look decayed.
 The disease favors wet soils with a pH of 6.5 or higher.

 Acidifying fertilizers and fungicide applications may be used to control the disease.

-Large patch is caused by the pathogen Rhizoctonia solani.
-Large patch is commonly confused with brown patch, which is a disease of cool season turf grasses.
-In our area we will typically be dealing with large patch which can affect all warm season turf grasses.
+Large patch is caused by the pathogen Rhizoctonia Solani.
+Large patch is commonly confused with a brown patch, which is a disease of cool-season turfgrasses.
+In our area, we will typically be dealing with a large patch that can affect all warm-season turfgrasses.
 The disease typically occurs in the spring and fall in the presence of high relative humidity.

 Symptoms of Large Patch lawn disease appear as large irregular shaped patches.
 The outer margin will usually have an orange or reddish color when the disease is active.
 These patches usually start small 3-5 ft and can grow and join other patches to the extent that the entire lawn is affected.
 This disease is particularly damaging to Centipede and St. Augustine lawns, which means this disease has become a major problem in the Macon, GA region.